local-first-web/auth/README.md

 - **Storage** Taco uses the secure storage provided by the device to store the user's keys.
   Otherwise Taco does **not** deal with storage for the signature chain.
 - **Networking** Taco does not deal with networking for sending invitations or for keeping signature chains in sync across devices.
-Since the signature chain is an append-only immutable log, the synchronization logic is very simple.

-In both cases, you can subscribe to update events

 ### Examples